-Supplemental compensation may include pay to McNeese State University employees for conducting work arranged and paid through external agencies or grants or for conducting specialized work outside of normal duties paid through “sponsored programs” or entities external to the University.
-Supplemental compensation in this policy does not refer to overtime work where an employee performs work related to normal duties beyond the 40 hour work week.
-Work above the normal 40 hour work week is generally compensated by compensatory leave if an employee is eligible to earn compensatory leave.
+Supplemental compensation may include pay to University employees for conducting work arranged and paid through external agencies or grants or for conducting specialized work outside of normal duties paid through sponsored programs or entities external to the University.
+Supplemental compensation in this policy does not refer to overtime work in which an employee performs work related to normal duties beyond the 40-hour work week.
+Work above the normal 40-hour work week is generally compensated by compensatory leave if an employee is eligible to earn compensatory leave.

-Faculty who work on a nine month appointment may follow work hours which are outside the usual 8 a.m. to 4:30 p.m. work schedule.
+Faculty who work on a nine-month appointment may follow work hours that are outside the usual 8:00 a.m. to 4:30 p.m. work schedule.
 Teaching courses to meet student needs may call for flexible schedules and may include weekends, evenings, or other non-traditional schedules.
-Faculty may engage in extra service or work activities for supplemental compensation provided the activities do not conflict with scheduled or assigned duties such as teaching, office hours, committee work, university service, or scholarly productivity.
+Faculty may engage in extra service or work activities for supplemental compensation provided the activities do not conflict with scheduled or assigned duties such as teaching, student support hours, committee work, University service, or scholarly productivity.

-The McNeese State University policy for supplemental compensation is consistent with Federal and State regulations and statutes.
-The policy addresses instances where the faculty member provides services above the regular full-time workload, and outside of hours scheduled for the assigned workload.
-For such additional work, the faculty member is paid through the university and benefits are deducted from the pay.
-Twelve month faculty or staff may perform work for supplemental compensation provided the work is performed outside of normal work hours, and the work activity is different from the employee’s normal tasks.
+This policy is consistent with federal and state regulations and statutes.
+The policy addresses instances in which the faculty member provides services above the regular full-time workload and outside of hours scheduled for the assigned workload.
+For such additional work, the faculty member is paid through the University and benefits are deducted from the pay.
+Twelve-month faculty or staff may perform work for supplemental compensation provided the work is performed outside of normal work hours and the work activity is different from the employee’s normal tasks.

-Work for Supplemental Compensation Must Not Interfere or Present Conflict with Assigned Workload and Employee Responsibilities
+Work for Supplemental Compensation Must Not Interfere/Conflict with Assigned Workload and Responsibilities

 Supplemental Compensation Charges and Payments